mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

 - Flag and pin messages
 - Keyboard shortcuts

-`Click here <https://docs.mattermost.com/guides/user.html#messaging>`__ or a complete list with instructions, go to:
+`Click here <https://docs.mattermost.com/guides/user.html#messaging>`__ or a complete list with instructions.

 **Search**
 ---------------------
 Use the search box to find messages and replies that match the search terms that you enter.
 All channels that you are a member of in the current team are searched.

-You can also do more advanced search using search modifiers.
-You can
+You can also do more advanced search using search modifiers `here <https://docs.mattermost.com/help/getting-started/searching.html>`__

 **Notifications**
 ---------------------
+Notifications in Mattermost alert you to unread messages and mentions.

+You can configure Mattermost on how you want to be notified `here <https://docs.mattermost.com/help/getting-started/configuring-notifications.html>`__